LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-part-2/reading/mapping/index.md

 ---

 ## `map()`

-`map()` is used for iterating through or displaying lists of similar objects of a component in React.  `map()` iterates through arrays and returns JSX.
-When `map()` function is called, it renders every returned value to the DOM.
-This is the most popular loop used in React.
+`map()` is used for iterating through or displaying lists of similar objects of a component in React.
-We can use the `map()` function to create lists and to iterate through arrays.
+The `map` function creates a new array, which it renders to the DOM.
+This allows you to manipulate data from an array without changing the original array.
+It is similar to any of the loops you learned in the JavaScript portion of this book.

+To use the `map` function, you chain it to the array you want to iterate over.
+You will need to pass it a parameter for callback.
+This callback will be returned as JSX.
 Let's look at an example.

 {{% notice blue "Example" "rocket" %}}
 In this example, we are using an array of strings that name the days of the week.

+We will chain the `map` function to `props` in this example.
+The callback parameter is `day`.  `ListOfDays` will return `day` as a list item.  `ListOfDays` is contained within the `DaysOfTheWeek` function.
+The `DaysOfTheWeek` function is returning an unordered list of `ListOfDays`.
+Notice in this return statement, the array `weekDays` is the parameter.

 **[Try it!](https://codesandbox.io/p/sandbox/map-function-le3cw3)**